hyperspy/rosettasciio/doc/supported_formats/tofwerk.rst

 **Raw signals**

 * **EventList** — the primary raw detector output.
-For each pixel in the 3-D raster ``(depth, y, x)``, a variable-length array of TDC timestamps records every individual ion detection event.
+For each pixel in the 3-D raster ``(depth, y, x)``, a variable-length array of Time-to-Digital Converter (TDC) timestamps corresponding to every individual ion detection event.
 Each write (depth slice) mills a thin layer from the sample surface and then rasters the FIB beam across the exposed face to collect SIMS spectra.
   The spatial axes are:

   - **depth** — one entry per FIB milling + SIMS acquisition cycle (``NbrWrites``).
   - **y** — rows of the 2-D SIMS raster scan (``NbrSegments``).